MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first actual computer "bug" was a real insect?
-In 1947, engineers working on the Mark II computer at Harvard University discovered a moth stuck in one of the components.
-They taped it to their daily log where they wrote, “First actual case of bug being found."
-This was where the term 'debugging' originated from.
+Did you know that the first known computer programmer was a woman?
+Her name was Ada Lovelace, who in the mid-1800s, wrote what is recognized as the first algorithm intended to be processed by a machine.
+Despite the common stereotype of male dominance in the tech industry, this historical fact serves as a reminder that programming and computer science is open to everyone!